symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

 If you are using the ODM, you will also want to configure multiple document managers.

 Inside the odm section, you can add named entries in the ``document_managers``.
+To use the non-default session, specify the session attribute.

 .. configuration-block::